Why the Guardian?

 As underlined above, programmatic sales have to evolve to continue growing their ad revenue and get some big advertisers to the publisher.
 The publisher trains the salespeople to be data crunchers and consultants rather than marketers.

 “The capacity to interpret data and analyze it via the complex technology that underpins programmatic sales.
 Salespeople will be expected to have sophisticated investment conversations with a customer who is akin to an institutional investor”.

 The Guardian captures around “200 billion data events monthly” to help buyers.
 Buyers can go with either,

 “The data that an advertiser can collect is often limited in scope and scale.
-They need quality data as means to recognize incremental audience opportunity, and so there is increasing advertiser interest in publisher’s audience intelligence”.
+They need quality data as a means to recognize incremental audience opportunity, and so there is increasing advertiser interest in the publisher’s audience intelligence”.

 – Daniel Spears (Src).